Home/Blog/Programming/React Hooks tutorial: Build a to-do list with React Hooks

 • useCallback: Returns a memoized callback.

-• Sharing stateful logic without rendering props or higher-order components
+• You can share logic between components without using props or higher-order components.

-The only Hook we will need for this particular to-do list project is the useState Hook.
-This Hook replaces the need for a state object in a class component structure.
+The only hook we’ll need for this to-do list project is the useState hook.
+This hook replaces the need for a state object in a class component structure.

-When looking at older React legacy code, most likely, you will see something like the following:
+When looking at older React legacy code, you will see something like the following:

-The class component structure describes an instance of an App object that has a state that is an array of movies.
+The class component structure describes an instance of an App object with a state that is an array of movies.
 We render that array of movies by mapping over the state object and returning every movie within its own <div> element.

-Stateful functional components are very similar in that they hold state, but they are much simpler.
-Take the following example:
+Stateful functional components are very similar in that they hold state but are much simpler.
+Look at the following example:

 • The variable that holds our state (movies)